Engineering Library Services

 Books on reserve in the Engineering Library are available from the Circulation Desk.
 Ask for them by Call Number.
-Reserve books circulate for 4 hours and can not leave the library.
-To find the list of books on reserve for your class search in the Main Catalog Reserves Search or New Catalog Reserves Search.
+Reserve books circulate for 3 hours.

 The Engineering Library processes course reserve requests for all departments affiliated with the School of Engineering and Applied Science.
-Faculty can submit lists of readings to the library by sending an email to Willow Dressel (firstname.lastname@example.org) and Christina Murzdeck (email@example.com) or by completing and submitting the Course Reserves Request Form.
+Faculty can submit lists of readings to the library by sending an email to Willow Dressel (email@example.com) or by completing and submitting the Course Reserves Request Form.

 - The Library adheres to the dictates of copyright law and fair use standards with respect to the photocopying of print material and the scanning of electronic reserves.

 - Electronic Course Reserve (E-Reserves) provides students with online access to course readings through the Blackboard course management system.
 We will scan individual book chapters, journal articles, etc. and set up links to electronic resources to which the Library has access rights.
 Article requests should include: Author, Article Title, Journal Title, Volume Issue number, page numbers, Date.
 Book chapter requests should include: Book title, Author, Edition, Publication Year, Chapter number or name.
-Please direct questions about E-Reserves to Christina Murzdeck, x8-3265.
+Please direct questions about E-Reserves to Willow Dressel (firstname.lastname@example.org) or call 8 x6567.

 - Course Packets may also be placed on reserve.
 The instructor is required to supply a copy to the Library.
 Please do not submit Electronic Course Reserves requests duplicating material contained in course packets.
 Packets of more than 50 pages must be bound or gathered in a presentable binder.